WilliamYi96/williamyi96.github.io/_pages/about.md

 <span style="color:red">What's New</span>
 ======
 * 2023.07.
+Our paper "Continual Zero-shot Learning through Semantically Guided Generative Random Walks" has been accepted by ICCV 2023!
+* 2023.07.
 Program Committee member (PC) for AAAI 2024.
 * 2023.06.
 Reviewer for IJCV.
 * 2023.05.
 Reviewer for NeurIPS 2023, WACV 2024, BMVC 2023.